STANLEY E. BEATTIE

 During most of his career he operated by himself with a secretary and occasionally a young lawyer who he mentored at 1076 Penobscot Building.

 He was the Chief Editor of Michigan Law and Practice, which was the go to source for most Michigan lawyers in the 1960’s, 1970’s and 1980’s, particularly, before the advent of internet research.

 He was not only instrumental in the creation of the Court of Appeals as an intermediate appellate body between the Circuit Court and the Supreme Court, but he constantly conferred with the Chief Justice of the Michigan Supreme Court and the Court of Appeals during its early years, on matters of procedure and jurisdiction.
 Those who knew him will always remember that he spoke with an English accent, as if he had been raised in Oxford.
 Some would say that that was a bit pretentious, but those of us who knew him understood that he spoke with that accent because he concluded one day, probably in college, that if you were going to speak their language, you ought to sound like an Englishman.

 The imprint he left on the firm during his nine short years with us was to confirm his belief that lawyers were the “guardians of the gate”.
 Our profession is duty bound to protect the big and the small and do so without ever stretching the bounds of ethics and integrity.

-Bellanca LaBarge owes him a great debt, as do the thousands of lawyers he nurtured, worked with and became a model for during his good time on this Earth.
+Bellanca Beattie owes him a great debt, as do the thousands of lawyers he nurtured, worked with and became a model for during his good time on this Earth.